Lamivudine (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have kidney disease or pancreas problems.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, diabetes, or a history of pancreas problems.

-- This medicine will not keep you from giving HIV or hepatitis B to your partner during sex.
-Make sure you understand and practice safe sex, even if your partner also has HIV or hepatitis B. Do not share needles with anyone.
+- This medicine will not keep you from giving HIV or hepatitis B to others.
+Always practice safe sex, even if your partner also has HIV or hepatitis B. Do not share needles or items that could have blood or body fluids on them.

 Possible Side Effects While Using This Medicine